Are Subleading Effects Really Subleading? $B$-Meson Decays in Mesogenesis: Acknowledgements

 \section{Acknowledgements}

 I thank Alexander Lenz for his careful proofreading and commentary on the manuscript.
-I am also thankful to Maria Laura Piscopo and Alexey Pivovarov for their valuable insights and productive discussions.
+I am also grateful to Maria Laura Piscopo and Alexey Pivovarov for their valuable insights and productive discussions.
+I further thank Daniel Marcantonio for drawing our attention to the updated Belle/Belle II analysis and the corresponding preprint.
 This project was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant 396021762-TRR 257.